DangerDanny/Test_2020FC/docs/AWIN/README.md

 This is a legacy role that was previously a standalone subscription.
 Any content that was restricted to this role is accessible to AWIN Premium, Boeing AWIN – Premium, AWIN – Commercial and AWIN – Civil only.

 ### MRP
 This is a legacy role that was previously a standalone subscription.
 Any content that was restricted to this role is accessible to AWIN Premium, Boeing AWIN – Premium, AWIN – Commercial and AWIN – Civil only.

+### ASD
+This role represents a subscription to Aerospace Daily & Defense Report.

+### AVD
+This role represents a subscription to Aviation Daily.

+### BAV
+This role represents a subscription to The Weekly of Business Aviation.

+### SPNX
+This role represents a subscription to SpeedNews. -->